LoganDSPrice/teachersmanual-test/office-hours.md

 Students will receive a confirmation message with instructions on how to meet.
 At a minimum, you should offer a link to some videoconference option; I use `appear.in/raghubetina`.
 You should consider claiming `appear.in/[YOUR NAME]`.

-If I know I will be in a particular physical location while conducting office hours (e.g. the Harper Center Winter Garden or the Midway Club in Gleacher), then I also give students the option of meeting me there.
+If I know I will be in a particular physical location while conducting office hours (e.g. the Harper Center Winter Garden or the Midway Club in Gleacher), then I also give students the option of meeting me there in-person.
 Let me know what you decide so that I can update the booking confirmation message.

 ## How much of the answers should I tell them?